abhisheksr01/python-postgres-azure-container-apps/README.md

 Below is the list of the things we must do to make the implementation production ready.
 ## App Code
 - Migrate from Pip to modern package managers like `Pipenv` or `Poetry` for better dependency management.
-- Implement Unit Test and E2E test appropriately to adhere `Test Pyramid strategy`.
+- Implement Unit Test and E2E test appropriately to adhere `Test Pyramid strategy` thus maturing testing strategy.
-- Mature testing strategy: Currently we are using job id for tagging docker images which remains unique across the pipeline execution.
+- Tagging Strategy: Currently we are using job id for tagging docker images which remains unique across the pipeline execution.
 A preferred approach would be to use `semver` for versioning the images and API.

 ## IAC
 - Use `Terratest` for Integration test.